The Speed of Life

 The Speed of Life is an American drama film, directed by Ed Radtke and released in 2007.
 The film stars Jeremy Allen White as Sammer, a bored teenager in New York City who steals video cameras from tourists and retreats into fantasies based on the footage he finds on them.

-The film premiered on August 30, 2007 at the 64th Venice International Film Festival, where it won the Queer Lion award for best LGBTQ-related film at the festival.
+The film premiered on August 30, 2007 at the 64th Venice International Film Festival.

+Plot

+After his father allegedly moves to Alaska, foster kid Sammer and friends begin stealing camera's from tourists.
+They sell the cameras, but Sammer keeps the tapes to get a glimpse into other people's lives.
+Probation officer Frank pays Sammer to follow around Jerry, an old man with many grievances.

+Critical reception

+Reviewing the film for Variety, Jay Weissberg described it as a story about misfit teenagers in Brooklyn who steal video cameras.
+While noting the film's ambition, he argued that its large ensemble of characters ultimately causes the narrative to lose focus.